-The planet Mars shares numerous characteristics with our own.
+The planet Mars has few things in common.
 Both planets have roughly the same amount of land surface area, sustained polar caps, and both have a similar tilt in their rotational axes, affording each of them strong seasonal variability.
 Additionally, both planets present strong evidence of having undergone climate change in the past.
 In Mars’ case, this evidence points towards it once having a viable atmosphere and liquid water on its surface.

 This difference in surface gravity is due to a number of factors – mass, density, and radius being the foremost.
 Even though Mars has almost the same land surface area as Earth, it has only half the diameter and less density than Earth – possessing roughly 15% of Earth’s volume and 11% of its mass.

-Scientists have calculated Mars’ gravity based on Newton’s theory of gravity, which states that the gravitational force exerted by an object is proportional to its mass.
+Scientists have calculated Mars’ gravity based on Newton’s Theory of Universal Gravitation, which states that the gravitational force exerted by an object is proportional to its mass.
 When applied to a spherical body like a planet with a given mass, the surface gravity will be approximately inversely proportional to the square of its radius.
 When applied to a spherical body with a given average density, it will be approximately proportional to its radius.

 These proportionalities can be expressed by the formula g = m/r2, where g is the surface gravity of Mars (expressed as a multiple of the Earth’s, which is 9.8 m/s²), m is its mass – expressed as a multiple of the Earth’s mass (5.976·1024 kg) – and r its radius, expressed as a multiple of the Earth’s (mean) radius (6,371 km).